 Blog Post

-The School BCBA Crisis: Why 70% of Behavior Analysts Burn Out Within 3 Years
+The School BCBA Crisis: Why So Many Behavior Analysts Burn Out

-The School BCBA Crisis: Why 70% of Behavior Analysts Burn Out Within 3 Years
+The School BCBA Crisis: Why So Many Behavior Analysts Burn Out

-The statistics are alarming: 70% of school-based BCBAs leave their positions within three years.
+The statistics are alarming: research shows that over 72% of behavior analysts report medium to high levels of burnout, and turnover in school-based positions remains a persistent concern.
 As someone who has worked in school systems for over 20 years, I've seen this pattern repeat itself across districts, states, and even countries.

 But here's what most concerning: we're treating burnout as an individual problem rather than a systems issue.